Whisky; everyone has to start somewhere. But what do you do when you don’t want people to know you’re only starting out?

 Another little extra to know is the Angel’s Share.
 This is the amount of Whisky that evaporates every year.
 It is usually around 2% each year and distilleries have been trying to find a way to stop it, such as wrapping cling film around the barrel.

-However, it is actually quite good for the Whisky, as it shows it is interacting with the air, which helps to develop depth and different flavours.
+However, it is good for the Whisky, as it shows it is interacting with the air, which helps to develop depth and different flavours.

 There is also a devil’s share, which is the portion of liquid that is absorbed into the wood every year.